Travis d'Arnaud Player Props: Braves vs. Nationals

-After going 4-for-5 with a double and two RBI in his most recent game, Travis d'Arnaud and the Atlanta Braves face the Washington Nationals (who will start Josiah Gray) at 4:05 PM ET on Saturday.
+On Sunday, Travis d'Arnaud (coming off going 1-for-4) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 1:35 PM ET.

-He strung together four hits (going 4-for-5 with a double and two RBI) in his most recent appearance against the Nationals.
+He had a one-hit performance in his previous game (1-for-4) against the Nationals.

 Travis d'Arnaud Game Info & Props vs. the Nationals